Czech Republic: Art

-The Czech Republic is known for its individually made, mouth-blown, and decorated Bohemian glass.
+The Czech Republic is also known for its individually made, mouth-blown, and decorated Bohemian glass.

 Architecture

 The earliest preserved stone buildings in Bohemia and Moravia date back to the time of the Christianization in the 9th and 10th centuries.
 Since the Middle Ages, the Czech lands have been using the same architectural styles as most of Western and Central Europe.
 The oldest still standing churches were built in the Romanesque style.
 During the 13th century, it was replaced by the Gothic style.
 In the 14th century, Emperor Charles IV invited architects from France and Germany, Matthias of Arras and Peter Parler, to his court in Prague.
 During the Middle Ages, some fortified castles were built by the king and aristocracy, as well as some monasteries.

 The Renaissance style penetrated the Bohemian Crown in the late 15th century when the older Gothic style started to be mixed with Renaissance elements.
 An example of pure Renaissance architecture in Bohemia is the Queen Anne's Summer Palace, which was situated in the garden of Prague Castle.
 Evidence of the general reception of the Renaissance in Bohemia, involving an influx of Italian architects, can be found in spacious chateaus with arcade courtyards and geometrically arranged gardens.
 Emphasis was placed on comfort, and buildings that were built for entertainment purposes also appeared.

 In the 17th century, the Baroque style spread throughout the Crown of Bohemia.

 In the 18th century, Bohemia produced an architectural peculiarity – the Baroque Gothic style, a synthesis of the Gothic and Baroque styles.

 During the 19th century stands the revival architectural styles.
 Some churches were restored to their presumed medieval appearance and there were constructed buildings in the Neo-Romanesque, Neo-Gothic and Neo-Renaissance styles.
 At the turn of the 19th and 20th centuries, the new art style appeared in the Czech lands – Art Nouveau.

 Bohemia contributed an unusual style to the world's architectural heritage when Czech architects attempted to transpose the Cubism of painting and sculpture into architecture.

 Between World Wars I and II, Functionalism, with its sober, progressive forms, took over as the main architectural style.

 After World War II and the Communist coup in 1948, art in Czechoslovakia became Soviet-influenced.
 The Czechoslovak avant-garde artistic movement is known as the Brussels style came up in the time of political liberalization of Czechoslovakia in the 1960s.
 Brutalism dominated in the 1970s and 1980s.

 The Czech Republic is not shying away from the more modern trends of international architecture, an example is the Dancing House (Tančící dům) in Prague, Golden Angel in Prague or Congress Centre in Zlín.

-Influential Czech architects include Peter Parler, Benedikt Rejt, Jan Santini Aichel, Kilian Ignaz Dientzenhofer, Josef Fanta, Josef Hlávka, Josef Gočár, Pavel Janák, Jan Kotěra, Věra Machoninová, Karel Prager, Karel Hubáček, Jan Kaplický, Eva Jiřičná or Josef Pleskot.